xmppo/node-xmpp-bosh/whats_changed.md

 maintaining/administering a node-xmpp-bosh installation, you might want to check this file every time you update your copy.

+### v0.7.0

+* Introduced a new URL /PATH/sysinfo/ which is password protected by default.
+Use the username 'admin' and the password set in the config file to see the contents behind this URL.

+* Using [ejs](https://github.com/visionmedia/ejs) (Embedded JavaScript templates) instead of hand-crafting HTML code while displaying the status and system information pages.

+### v0.6.4

+* *package.json* dependencies use *~* instead of *=* wherever applicable.

+* Use *node-lubmerjack* instead of *log4js* for logging since we are able to now show the file name + line number + object name + function name in the log statement.

 ### v0.6.2

 * *package.json* now has dependencies with *=* instead of *>=* to prevent future versions of dependencies breaking node-xmpp-bosh with API incompatible changes (e.g. log4js)